Gilsum Rock Swap 2024

-The 53rd annual Gilsum Rock Swap is over.
-On to the 54th annual Gilsum Rock Swap & Mineral Show!
-It will held June 23-24, 2018 RAIN OR SHINE!
-More than 65 dealers and swappers with gems, jewelry and minerals available for sale or trade in scenic southwestern NH.
-Pan for minerals, enjoy an old fashioned New England ham and bean dinner with home made pies, sit down for a Chicken Barbeque lunch and more.
+The Gilsum Rock Swap features more than 68 dealers and swappers with gems, jewelry and minerals available for sale or trade in scenic southwestern NH.
+Pan for minerals, enjoy an old fashioned New England ham and bean dinner with home made pies, sit down for a Chicken Barbecue lunch and more.
 Admission is free, although donations are graciously accepted.
 All proceeds go to youth recreation and community programs.

 - See minerals and crystals from all over the world